Why We Started the STJ Brand Project:

 Along the way, we've spent time in prayer, in conversation with our congregation at Brand Town Hall Meetings, consulting with professionals in the field, talking to our community through research, and working in collaboration with our Brand Advisory Team made up of STJ members and staff.
 It’s been an incredible journey, see below for key milestones and content or visit our FAQ for general questions and answers.

 This meeting will take place in the Sanctuary after morning services.
-In order to be eligible to vote, our constitution states you must:
+The Bylaws of our Constitution require ALL of the following to be a voting member of St. John:

 Monday October 22, 2018 (7pm): Semi-Annual Congregational Meeting